 2012-13: Part of a crowded forwards group for the Toronto Marlies during the NHL lockout, Abbott steadily saw more ice time for the Leafs’ AHL affiliate in his first pro season and was playing right wing on the team’s top line in the playoffs before suffering an injury.
 He scored 13 goals with 20 assists in 55 regular season games and was +9 with 10 penalty minutes.
 Toronto finished first in the North Division and reached the second round in the AHL playoffs.
 Abbott played in 5 of 9 playoff games, scoring 2 goals with 3 assists and was -2 with 2 penalty minutes.
 Abbott was re-signed by Toronto to a one-year contract as a restricted free agent in July of 2013.

-A highly skilled forward with great vision, Abbot is known more for his playmaking ability.
-While he bleeds talent, standing at only 5’9 leaves questions about his overall impact at the highest level.
+Abbott is a highly-skilled forward with great vision.
+He is known for his playmaking ability and technical skills but his lack of size and bulk present a challenge at the highest level.
 He is a huge asset on the powerplay and isn’t afraid of going into the dirty areas.